koenvervloesem/rpi-mini-battery-display/README.md

 ## System requirements

 The rpi-mini-battery-display library is written to run on a Raspberry Pi.
-It uses the [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) library to communicate with the TM1651 chip and is tested on Python 3.6 and higher.
+It uses the [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) library to communicate with the TM1651 chip and is tested on Raspbian Buster with Python 3.7.

 ## Installation